viniciusr-cmd/goledger-challenge/README.md

 - Install Go (https://golang.org/dl/)
 - Fork the repository https://github.com/goledgerdev/goledger-challenge
     - Fork it, do **NOT** clone it, since you will need to send us your forked repository
-	- If you cannot fork it, create a private repository and give access to `samuelvenzi` and `vieiramanoel`
+	- If you cannot fork it, create a private repository and give access to `samuelvenzi`
     - Make sure you the repository is in your `$GOPATH`
 - Download the Docker images of Hyperledger